neilgrobler/HackerNews/README.md

 The tests can be run by executing Build.bat located in the solution folder, or copying and pasting the command from the batch file to command prompt.

 ## Running the application
-The application can be run by executing Run.bat located in the solution folder
+The application can be run by executing Run.bat located in the solution folder.